-1.6.4.
-Changing your Room
+1.6 Changing your Room

-All rooms are allocated to individual students on a single occupancy basis.
-The Fellow for Rooms is willing to advise anyone, who for an exceptional reason, wishes to change rooms; it is not always possible to arrange a change immediately.
+The Fellow for Rooms (Dr James Moultrie, email: fellow-rooms@sel.cam.ac.uk), in consultation with the Tutors, is willing to advise anyone, who for an exceptional reason, wishes to change rooms.
+Requests will be considered but cannot always be granted.
+Where granted, it should be noted that it is not always possible to arrange a change of room immediately.

-1.7.
-Personal Possessions
+1.7 Personal Possessions